saibotsivad/ragu/README.md

 * `content: any` ***optional*** - The extracted content, in any form.
 This property will be passed exactly as-is to the later render step.
 * `ignore: boolean` ***optional*** - If this is set to `true`, this file will not be passed to later steps.

+> Note: Be sure to call `stream.close()` if you can close the stream early, e.g. if you can detect that it is not a valid content file.

 ### 3. Parse Frontmatter

-The frontmatter string is passed through a parser to become your normalized metadata.
+The frontmatter string is passed through a parser to become the per-file metadata object passed to later steps.

-Ragu does not have an opinion on metadata parsers!
+> Note: Ragu does not have an opinion on metadata parsers!

 The most popular parser is probably [js-yaml](https://github.com/nodeca/js-yaml), which would look like this when configured (there are many options for parsing YAML):